-The mere fact that you did not receive a 1099 or equivalent will not exempt you from including it the information on your US taxes.
+If the foreign country’s institution did not provide you with any paperwork regarding the dividend income, unfortunately, you are still required to include the information on your tax return.
+In other words, the fact that you did not receive a 1099 or equivalent will not exempt you from including it in the information on your US taxes.

 Is the Foreign Dividend a Qualified Dividend?

 Not all foreign dividends are qualified.
-In order for a foreign dividend be qualified, it has to meet certain threshold requirements to assess whether it meets the minimum basic requirements for qualified dividend status.
+In order for a foreign dividend to be qualified, it has to meet certain threshold requirements to assess whether it meets the minimum basic requirements for qualified dividend status.

 Generally, the foreign dividend must meet any of the following requirements (brief summary):